stefnotch/student-3d-toolchain-intro/README.md

 Now, once you have all your 3D models, it's time to [do something cool with them](./images/artist_vs_programmer.jpg)!

+## Demo Project

+Check out the `FirstPersonShooterTemplate`.
+It's a tweaked, Leonie-approved version of a rather simplistic FlaxEngine Template Project.

+You can also grab a built version of it here...TODO!

+## Getting Flax

 To get access to Flax while it's still in the closed alpha, just [contact the developers ](https://flaxengine.com/contact/) (feel free to include your GitHub username) and write something along the lines of: